The 5 most expensive drugs in the United States

 Duzetzina points to Revlimid, which treats blood cancer and costs about $20,000 for a 30-day supply.
 A patient on Medicare Part D, the program's prescription plan, pays 5% of the price, about $1,000 a month, plus a $5,000 copay.

-Some drugs have hit the $1 million mark, including a gene therapy, Luxturna, that can restore sight to children with a rare retinal disease and might cost $1 million.
+Some drugs have hit close to the $1 million mark, including a gene therapy, Luxturna, that can restore sight to children with a rare retinal disease.
+Its price was set at $850,000.
 A drug to treat hemophilia B that's making its way through the approval process, SPK-9001, could cost $1.5 million.

 GoodRx, which tracks drug prices, ranked the most expensive drugs available on an outpatient basis, based on the wholesale acquisition cost that a typical patient in a typical case would typically use in a month.
 That's not necessarily what you'd pay, as several steps can add expense before it gets to you, but it's an example of how expensive drugs can be.

-Note: Correction: A previous version of this story incorrectly stated the price of Luxturna.
-Correction: A previous version of this story incorrectly stated the price of Luxturna.